Is LyondellBasell Industries N.V. (LYB) a Keeper?

 LyondellBasell Industries N.V.
-(NYSE:LYB) went down by -0.79% from its latest closing price compared to the recent 1-year high of $118.01.
-The company’s stock price has collected -3.62% of loss in the last five trading sessions.
-Press Release reported on 11/17/21 that LyondellBasell announces tender offers for five series of notes
+(NYSE:LYB) went down by -2.01% from its latest closing price compared to the recent 1-year high of $118.01.
+The company’s stock price has collected -0.47% of loss in the last five trading sessions.
+Press Release reported on 11/24/21 that LyondellBasell to Address Citi 2021 Basic Materials Virtual Conference

 Is It Worth Investing in LyondellBasell Industries N.V.
 (NYSE :LYB) Right Now?